NikolasEnt/NikolasEnt.github.io/_posts/2017-09-21-Neural-network-for-multiclass-image-segmentation.md

 Hyperparameters were chosen by the try-and-error process.
 RMSProp optimizer performed better for the imageset as compared to a well-established Adam optimizer.
 Weights were initialized by a random normal initializer.
 Some benefits of L2 weights regularization were observed, therefore, it was applied in order to reduce grainy edges of masks.

 One can see, that classes are unbalanced, so, there are significantly more pixels correspondent to roads, than to cars.
-Therefore, weighted loss was applied with weights 2:1 (cars:roads) and some prediction quality increase was observed.
+Therefore, a weighted loss was applied with weights 2:1 (cars:roads) and some increase in the prediction quality was observed.

 The CNN was trained for `30` epochs with learning rate `1e-4`.